 LISW Requirements in Minnesota

 A prospective LISW (nonclinical social worker) should enroll in an accredited social work graduate program.
-As she approaches graduation, she will apply to take the master’s level exam and become an LMSW.
-As an LMSW, she will need a supervision plan.
-She must have 100 hours of supervision during her first 4,000 hours of practice.
+As the candidate approaches graduation, the candidate will apply to take the master’s level exam and become an LMSW.
+As an LMSW, the LMSW will need a supervision plan.
+The LMSW must have 100 hours of supervision during the first 4,000 hours of practice.
 The supervision must be provided by a social worker with a higher level of licensing or, at the minimum, by an LGSW who has completed supervision requirements.
 (Alternate supervisors require board approval.)

 The University of Southern California School of Social Work offers one of the only CSWE accredited online Master's of Social Work degrees in the country.
 Click Here to contact the University of Southern California School of Social Work and request additional information.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 Before the candidate can be awarded the higher license, LISW, the social worker must pass the ASWB advanced generalist examination.

 An LISW may choose, at a later date, to do clinical work and pursue LICSW credentialing.
 The candidate will need to submit a supervision plan addendum that describes, in detail, their practice.

 Those interested in independent clinical work should make sure their graduate program includes 24 semester hours (or 360 clock hours) in clinical knowledge areas.
 Minimum hours for each of the six knowledge areas can be found on the board site.
 Social workers whose programs do not meet these standards will be allowed to make deficiencies up later through a combination of graduate level courses and continuing education.

 The prospective LICSW will apply to the board for LGSW status.
 The master’s level exam will be a part of the licensing process.